omelchert/GNLStools/README.md

 the left axis shows the standard error of the mean when taking into account a number of M independed instances of noise.

+## Further informaion

+The `GNLStools' software package is described in

+> O. Melchert, A. Demircan, "GNLStools.py: A generalized nonlinear Schrödinger Python module implementing different models of input pulse quantum noise," SoftwareX 20 (2022) 101232, DOI: [10.1016/j.softx.2022.101232](https://doi.org/10.1016/j.softx.2022.101232).

+The presented software has been extensively used in our research work, including the study of supercontinuum generation and higher-order soliton compression in diamond waveguides

+> O. Melchert, et al. "Soliton compression and supercontinuum spectra in nonlinear diamond photonics," [arXiv.2211.00492v1](https://doi.org/10.48550/arXiv.2211.00492).

 ## License

 This project is licensed under the MIT License - see the